IulianCoDu/GastroManagement/docs/concepts/api-response-model.md

 | `result`        | The payload of the response.  | The object, array, string, or number response.
 Assumed to be `null` if not returned.
 Not provided if the operation did not succeed.            |
 | `errorMessages` | User-friendly error messages. | A list of user-friendly error messages.
 Not provided if the operation succeeded.                                                               |

-The back-end uses the `ApiResponseDto` object to represent responses while the front-end uses the `ApiResponse` interface.
+The backend uses the `ApiResponseDto` object to represent responses while the frontend uses the `ApiResponse` interface.

 ## HTTP Codes

 LightNap tries to return `200 OK` codes for all responses handled by the .NET pipeline.
-This makes it easier for API consumers, like the Angular front-end, to process responses without having to focus on the various ways errors can be returned and interpreted.
+This makes it easier for API consumers, like the Angular frontend, to process responses without having to focus on the various ways errors can be returned and interpreted.
 In other words, API consumers can expect `200 OK` responses back from all API requests unless there is an error that results in the pipeline not being invoked.

 The main exceptions are:

 - `400 Bad Request` typically means there is an API access error, such as a required field not being provided in a POST object.
 These are viewed as design-time errors that the developer must address before deploying.
 - `401 Unauthorized` is automatically sent when a user is trying to request an endpoint protected by `[Authorize]` but is not logged in.
-- `403 Forbidden` is automatically sent when the user is logged in but does not meet the role policy requirement for the endpoint.
+- `403 Forbidden` is automatically sent when the user is logged in but does not meet the role and/or claim policy requirement for the endpoint.
 - `404 Not Found` is automatically sent when the API URL requested does not exist.

   {: .note }